ViliLipo/MinecraftDiscordBot/docs.md

 Passes "say" command to minecraftserver with given message and inserts the senders username to the message

-:param name: Name of the sender
+-:param name: Name of the sender

-:param message: Message to be sent
+-:param message: Message to be sent

-:type name: string
+-:type name: string

-:type message: string
+-:type message: string

 <h3 id="botSrc.minecraftWrapper.MinecraftWrapper.serverCommand">serverCommand</h3>